On this page

 Massey University’s Toi Rauwhārangi College of Creative Arts supports many initiatives and provides many mentoring opportunities for female students.
 These include:

-To the Front is a holiday programme hosted by Massey University in 2024 for 12-17 year olds who are women, intersex, trans, takatāpui or gender diverse.
+To the Front is a holiday programme hosted by Massey University in 2024 for 12 to 17 year olds who are women, intersex, trans, takatāpui or gender diverse.
+Massey students have worked as mentors themselves in this programme.
 By creating an inclusive, fun and supportive space for our young people, we’re helping to build a brighter future for music and musicians in Aotearoa.

 The Pathways Programme is an extension of To the Front for 16-19 year olds that was run in 2024.
 Participants take part in specialty workshops illuminating paths for music beyond high school, develop new skills and make new contacts to support their music journey.